48cf/limine-term-emu/README.md

 # Building

-To build it you will need SDL2 installed on your system and available through `pkg-config`
+To build it you will need SDL2 installed on your system and available through `pkg-config` and `meson` to configure and generate build files.

-Simply run `make` to build the binary, don't forget to clone the submodules :')
+To configure the project, run `meson build` where build is the build directory name, then if there were no errors you can change to the build directory and run `ninja` to build the binary.
+Don't forget to clone the submodules :')

 # Screenshots